 The few soldiers who came after were alone or in small groups.
 They did not always use the road, and they did not pay for the things they took.
-One swordsman killed a farmer on the other side of town, raped his wife, stole his money, and ran.
-His rags were green-and-gold.

 Then no one came at all.
 The road was deserted.

 The innkeeper claimed he could smell ashes when the wind blew from the north.
 He packed up his family and went south.
 Teri was distraught.
 Geoff was wide-eyed and anxious and only a bit frightened.
 He asked a thousand questions about the enemy, and practiced at being a warrior.
 Their father went about his labors, busy as ever.
 War or no war, he had crops in the field.
 He smiled less than usual, however, and he began to drink, and Adara often saw him glancing up at the sky while he worked.